alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       To enable them, just check Simulate Real Sun, Simulate Real Moon, and Simulate Real Stars.
 Each of these can also be enabled individually as needed.

       - Simulate Real Sun and Simulate Real Moon simply override the default logic for the positioning of the sun and moon.
-All of the settings for positioning/path in the Sun and Moon categories will be overridden (except for Manually Position, which takes priority over the Simulation)
+All of the settings for positioning/path in the Sun and Moon categories will be overridden (except for Manually Position, which takes priority over the Simulation).
+Simulate Real Moon also controls Moon Phase.

       - Simulate Real Stars will change what texture is used for the stars.
 By default a simple tiling stars texture is used.
 With Simulate Real Stars enabled, a 360 degree star map will be used instead.
 Both of these texture settings are exposed to be changed out in the Stars category.

       The simulated location is determined using the Latitude and Longitude values.
 Also make sure to set the Time Zone to the correct UTC offset for the location, so that Time of Day will be interpreted correctly as local to this location.
 You can also select a city preset, which will apply latitude, longitude and a time zone value in one step.

       The year, month and day control the date of the simulation.
-At runtime, the date will increment one day forward every night at midnight, like you would expect.
+At runtime, the date will increment forward every night at midnight, like you would expect.

       North Yaw can be adjusted to change what world space direction corresponds to north in the simulation.
 It's a value in degrees, rotating the simulation clockwise.
 By default, north is toward positive X.

+      **

       Notes on the Simulation Accuracy